20 June 2024

 Human Rights Defenders

-In 2023 the UN OHCHR verified105 killings of human rights defenders.
-This level of killing of HRDs is immensely concerning.
+In 2023, the UN OHCHR verified105 killings of human rights defenders.
+This is immensely concerning.
 The government’s policy to dismantle criminal groups and their support networks is a step forward but it will be key to ensure its implementation.
 The development of the Women Peace and Security National Action plan and the humane security policy are all key in terms of their implementation if levels of violence in the rural areas are to be tackled.

-However, the expansion of the illegal armed groups, their clear intention to dominate, territory and control illicit economies and populations are all seriously concerning and put community leaders who try to speak out in danger of expulsion from the territory or being killed.
+The expansion of illegal armed groups, and their clear intention to dominate territories and populations and control illicit economies, is seriously concerning and puts community leaders at risk of expulsion from the territory or being killed.

 Women’s organisations worked tirelessly to ensure no amnesties for conflict related sexual violence (CRSV) in the 2016 Peace Accord between the government and the FARC.
 CRSV is an extremely devastating form of violence with lasting and harmful effects.
 It continues to be used as a tactic of war in Colombia, adversely and profoundly affecting victims’ and survivors’ physical, sexual, reproductive, and mental health.
 It also destroys the social fabric of society.